jonaslb/j2scr/README.md

 # Or into a file
 render_to_file("../my_template.txt.j2", "my_content.txt" var=2, var2='Michael')

-# You can optionally change the loader/environment parameters (do it before rendering, of course):
+# You can change the loader/environment parameters (do it before rendering, of course):
 set_options(encoding="latin-1", trim_blocks=True)
 # Alternatively the environment and loaders are available as attributes.
 ```